mateuszpiela/MCoinHive/README.md

-# MCoinHive Captcha Library
+# MCoinHive Captcha
-MCoinHive Captcha Library for Concrete5
+MCoinHive Captcha for Concrete5
 It's add CoinHive Captcha into your Concrete5 website
 # Installation
 1. Download ZIP from Clone or Download menu